VoteVeto2/VoteVeto2.github.io/_posts/2025-10-04-Verhoogde_Tegemoetkoming.md

 ---

+### Searching for **geconventioneerd**(Contracted) Health Provider

+**Short version:** Think of *geconventioneerd(Contracted)* as the Belgian health-care equivalent of a *fixed-price menu*.
+RIZIV(Belgium's social security) renegotiates tariffs every two years and pays a bonus to conventioned doctconventioneors for sticking to them, keeping care affordable.
+You can find it

+- A *geconventioneerd* doctor sticks to the official RIZIV tariffs;
+- A *Gedeeltelijk geconventioneerd(partially contracted)* one follows the menu except during their self-declared “surcharge hours” - you can find this information on [RZIZV site](https://webappsa.riziv-inami.fgov.be/silverpages/);
+- A *niet geconventioneerd(non-contracted)* provider makes up prices à la carte.

+Here's how to check a provider’s status in **60 seconds**

+1. Open RIZIV’s **SilverPages** search: [https://webappsa.riziv-inami.fgov.be/silverpages/](https://webappsa.riziv-inami.fgov.be/silverpages/).
+2. Search by name, *Berop(Occupation)*, *Conventioneringsstatus(Contracting Status)* or any other section.
+3. If it's *Gedeeltelijk geconventioneerd*, make sure to click on provider's *Uren wel/niet geconventioneerd(Contracted and non-contracted hours)* to see the exact time for that.

+To put it simple: always searching for *geconventioneerd* or *gedeeltelijk geconventioneerd*: they are covered by insurance.

 ### GP consultations (**geconventioneerde** GP)

 - **You pay only the small co‑pay (remgeld)**; the rest is billed to the fund via the **third‑party payer**.
 VT patients have a right to this at the GP. ([RIZIV][4])